ESR-NZ/human_genomics_pipeline/README.md

 SEQUENCING: "WES"
 ```

-If analysing WES data, pass a bed file (.bed) indicating the genomic regions that were sequenced.
+If analysing WES data, pass a design file (.bed) indicating the genomic regions that were sequenced (see [here](https://leahkemp.github.io/documentation/human_genomic_pipelines/design_files.html) for more information on accessing design files).
 Also set the level of padding.
 For example:

 ```yaml
 WES: